 Indicator d).
 Virginia DOC policy OP 401.1 Development and Maintenance of Post Orders addresses the concerns of this indicator.
-The Policy states "Post Orders will require that Lieutenants and above conduct and document unannounced rounds identify and deter staff sexual abuse and sexual harassment."
+The Policy states, "Post Orders will require that Lieutenants and above conduct and document unannounced rounds identify and deter staff sexual abuse and sexual harassment."
 "Unannounced rounds must be conducted intermittently during the month and must be conducted on both night and day shifts."
-The Policy also goes on to state "Staff assigned to any post are prohibited from alerting other employees that a supervisor is conducting rounds to identify and deter sexual abuse and sexual harassment."
+The policy also goes on to state, "Staff assigned to any post are prohibited from alerting other employees that a supervisor is conducting rounds to identify and deter sexual abuse and sexual harassment."
 Policy OP 401.3 requires the documentation of the rounds.
 "Conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
 Unannounced rounds should be made intermittently during the month and can be scheduled as part of the 24-hour clock."
-The Auditor was provided copies of documentation of unannounced rounds from different locations in the institution including housing units, and other locations in the facility in advance.
-The Auditor picked random dates in the month prior to the audit to review supervisory rounds and video evidence consistent with logbooks.
+The Virginia Department of Corrections has creative PREA Log Books in which staff record opposite-gender announcements and unannounced supervisory rounds.
+The log books are in every housing unit.
+The Auditor was provided copies of documentation of unannounced rounds from different locations in the institution, including housing units and other locations in the facility, in advance.
+The Auditor picked random dates during the audit to review supervisory rounds and video evidence consistent with logbooks.
 The information was uploaded to the OAS as requested.
-The Auditor also confirmed the unannounced rounds through visual observation of logs in housing units and other locals in the prison during the tour.
+The Auditor also confirmed the unannounced rounds through visual observation of logs in housing units in the prison during the tour.
 The Auditor interviewed housing officers, control officers, and supervisory staff to confirm that tours are unannounced.
-The Auditor was able to speak with Sergeants, Lieutenants, and the Major about how they routinely move about the buildings.
+The Auditor was able to speak with Sergeants and Lieutenants about how they routinely move about the buildings.
 Inmates also confirmed they have access to supervisors if they had a concern.
-The Auditor did see inmates interacting with the management team during the tour including the Warden.

-The Auditor determined the Pocahontas State Correctional Center meets the requirements of this standard.
+The Auditor did see inmates interacting with the management team during the tour.
+Compliance Determination: The Auditor determined the St. Brides Correctional Center meets the requirements of this standard.
 The Auditor concluded the facility has an adequate staffing plan to protect inmates from sexual abuse.
 The Auditor reviewed VA DOC policies that applied, the facility Staffing Plan, Unannounced Rounds, Duty Rosters, and the annual staffing plan review.
 The Auditor confirmed practice through observations on the tour and interviews conducted with staff and inmates.
-The Auditor's interviews with the Warden, PREA Compliance Manager, PREA Analyst, and PREA Coordinator confirmed a process is in place to communicate when an identified need is recognized.
+The Auditor's discussions with the Warden, PREA Compliance Manager, PREA Analyst, and PREA Coordinator confirmed a process is in place to communicate when an identified need is recognized.
 The staffing plan assessment identified needs.
-Compliance is based on the Management's understanding of the standard's expectation, the resident confirmation on staff access, and the auditor review of policy and log books and electronic documentation provided and reviewed.
+Compliance is based on the management's understanding of the standard's expectation, the inmates' confirmation of staff access, and the auditor's review of policy, logbooks, and electronic documentation provided and reviewed.

+115.14 Youthful inmates

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.14 Youthful inmates Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Pocahontas State Correctional Center Pre-Audit Questionnaire OP 425.4 Management of Cell and Bed Assignment Memo from Warden Population report
+Policies and written/electronic documentation reviewed.

+St. Brides Correctional Center Pre-Audit Questionnaire

+OP 425.4 Management of Cell and Bed Assignment

+Memo from Warden

+Population report

+Individuals interviewed/ observations.

+Interview with PREA Compliance Manager

+Interview with Random staff

 Observation of Population on Tour